 Following the presentation, allow time for exercising what was learned.
 You might need to demonstrate the truth or practice.
 Think of this as practicing the lesson.
 Look for practical ways to do the main truth.
 After exercise, ask your disciple to summarize what was learned, what was the main truth, and how they are going to live it out this week.
 (Then remember to review what was done when you get back together.)

 Are you not sure it will work?
 R.O.P.E.S. works well in many settings.
-It works well for training.
+This method works well for training.
 It works well in business as well as in ministry.
 It is a simple reproducible tool that pushes us to plan for the end result (practice) of what is being learned.
 Try it out for a few weeks.
-It will stretch you and your disciple.
+It will stretch you and your disciple (and you).
 Make disciples!